-Also indicated are the share of average prices accounted for by bulk water charges (it is assumed that, based on the Government's policy, bulk water prices are passed through to customers in full).
+Also indicated is the share of average prices accounted for by bulk water charges (it is assumed that, based on the Government's policy, bulk water prices are passed through to customers in full).
 There is no material bulk component of wastewater prices.

-Average prices have been calculated by dividing total revenues by volumes - per kL (for water) and per connection (for wastewater).1
+Average prices were calculated by dividing total revenues by volumes - per kl (for water) and per connection (for wastewater).